...

 Death Penalty and Habeas Corpus

-What Is a Death Penalty Habeas Corpus?
+Purpose of a Death Penalty Habeas Corpus

 In a death penalty habeas corpus proceeding, the court will review the claims presented by the petitioner, along with any responses or arguments from the state or federal government, and consider the merits of the case.
 The court may conduct evidentiary hearings, review the trial record, evaluate legal arguments, and make a determination on the validity of the conviction or sentence.